Dazzler (Marvel Comics): A-Force

-After the Secret Wars storyline, while participating in a roller derby in Miami, Dazzler is approached by Singularity, She-Hulk, Captain Marvel, Nico Minoru and Medusa to help them defeat Antimatter, since they required a powerful light source to defeat their foe.
-When Antimatter appeared it became apparent that even with Dazzler's help they couldn't defeat him so Singularity teleported everyone to Alpha Flight Low-Orbit Space Station where Dr. Tempest Bell theorized that killing Antimatter would also kill Singularity due to their connection via a quantum entanglement.
-A-Force attempted to negotiate with Antimatter but he explained he sought to understand humanity by disassembling their molecules and finding a use for them.
-This led to a fight in which Dazzler was critically injured and died on the operating table.
-Dazzler woke up following the failed operation to realize it seemed like she was unable to die.
-Dazzler rejoined the fight against Antimatter in time to take Singularity into a pocket dimension to protect her from dying when Antimatter was destroyed.
-Singularity sensed something else had broken through into their universe and as they set off Nico gave herself and Dazzler a magic makeover.
-Teleporting to Astoria, Oregon they found the dimension-hoppers were Dazzler Thor - an alternate version of Dazzler from Battleworld - and her opponent, a gigantic dragon who is actually a reality warping woman called Countess.
-The Countess vanished following her defeat and A-Force took Dazzler Thor to get "ale" and Nico convinces Dazzler to talk to Dazzler Thor.
-Dazzler revealed to her alternate self that she had accidentally come into contact with Terrigen Mist and contracted M-Pox which sterilizes and kills mutants.
-Dazzler Thor was the first person she told and even then Dazzler didn't know what it meant since it seemed her powers now included being unable to die.
-Dazzler woke up alongside the rest of A-Force and Dazzler Thor in a jail cell without any powers.
-Nico appeared under the mind control of the Countess who'd changed into the form of a woman and commanded Nico to strip A-Force of their powers.
-Dazzler Thor tries to call her hammer - Light Bringer - but Nico makes her unworthy with a spell.
-Without her god-like powers, Dazzler Thor also began falling victim to M-Pox.
-When A-Force annoyed the Countess, Nico was made to send She-Hulk into a murderous rage, but they used this to break the wall and escape.
-After surviving a spell Nico was forced to make that was meant to drown them, A-Force attacked the Countess during which Dazzler created a hologram of Nico so Medusa could sneak her away from the Countess' influence.
-Dazzler Thor used a hologram to get close to the Countess.
-But the Countess attacked and injured her, but Dazzler picked up Light Bringer to defend her.
-Once the fight was over, Dazzler Thor succumbed to the M-Pox virus and died in a flash of light.
-Dazzler revealed to the rest of A-Force she also had the lethal disease and left behind Light Bringer in respect for her fallen alternate self.
+While participating in a roller derby in Miami, Dazzler was approached by Singularity, She-Hulk, Captain Marvel, Nico Minoru and Medusa to help them defeat Antimatter, since they required a powerful light source to defeat their foe.
+They attempted to negotiate with Antimatter but Dazzler was critically injured and died on the operating table.
+She woke up following the failed operation to realize it seemed like she was unable to die, and rejoined the fight against Antimatter in time to take Singularity into a pocket dimension to protect her from dying when Antimatter was destroyed.
+Singularity sensed something else had broken through into their universe; teleporting to Astoria, Oregon they found the dimension-hoppers were Dazzler Thor - an alternate version of Dazzler from Battleworld - and her opponent Countess.
+The Countess vanished following her defeat and A-Force took Dazzler Thor to get "ale" and Nico convinced Dazzler to talk to Dazzler Thor.
+Dazzler revealed to her alternate self that she had accidentally come into contact with Terrigen Mist and contracted M-Pox, which sterilizes and kills mutants.
+Dazzler woke up alongside the rest of A-Force and Dazzler Thor in a jail cell, without any powers.
+Nico appeared under the mind control and was made to send She-Hulk into a murderous rage, but they used this to escape.
+A-Force attacked the Countess; Dazzler Thor used a hologram to get close to the Countess, who attacked and injured her.
+Dazzler picked up Light Bringer to defend her.
+After the battle, Dazzler Thor died from the M-Pox.
+Dazzler revealed to the rest of A-Force she also had the disease and left behind Light Bringer in respect for her fallen alternate self.